King Edward VI of England

 Thomas Cranmer, Archbishop of Canterbury; Credit – Wikipedia

 In January 1553, King Edward became ill with a fever and cough that gradually worsened.
-It is probable that he had tuberculosis.
-By May 1553, the royal doctors had no hope that the king would recover and John Dudley, 1st Duke of Northumberland and Lord Protector, became to scheme for a succession that would benefit him.
+He likely had tuberculosis.
+By May 1553, the royal doctors had no hope that the king would recover and John Dudley, 1st Duke of Northumberland and Lord Protector, began to scheme for a succession that would benefit him.
 The powerful Duke of Northumberland thought marrying one of his sons to Lady Jane Grey would be a good idea.
 On May 25, 1553, three weddings were celebrated at Durham Place, the Duke of Northumberland’s London home.
 Lord Guildford Dudley, the fifth surviving son of the Duke of Northumberland married Lady Jane Grey, Guildford’s sister Lady Katherine Dudley married Henry Hastings, the Earl of Huntingdon’s heir, and Jane’s sister Lady Catherine Grey married Henry Herbert, the heir of the Earl of Pembroke.

 As King Edward VI lay dying in the late spring and early summer of 1553, the succession to the throne according to the Third Succession Act looked like this, and note that number four in the succession was the Duke of Northumberland’s daughter-in-law.